 I have been teaching since 1994 in Texas, Germany, Greece, and many other places worldwide.
 This means I’ve often met new learners of various ages (from 2 to 80 years-old) in various classroom settings and situations.
 I don’t think I will ever get comfortable with meeting new learners, because each year my learners come with new challenges and personalities.
 About 5 years ago, I fooled myself into believing I was a pro with facing new learners.
 I was in Germany, teaching about 20 children between the ages of six- to seven-years-old who spoke and understood very little English.
 On the first day, I received a less than warm welcome.
 The children ran around the classroom flying paper airplanes.
 They climbed the walls, literally, because there were apparatus where the mats should be hanging, not the children.
 I cried that day when I went home and promised myself the week would get better.
 It did, because of many of the survival tips I am sharing with you below.
 The trick is to remember as a teacher we should prepare ourselves for meeting new learners and anticipate challenges.
 As a teacher, I know I will make an impression on my learners; whether, this is a positive or negative impression is up to me.
 I like to start on a positive note and ensure I walk in my class everyday with a purpose in mind, to positively impact my students.
 I hope the following tips and resources will help you with your first month of school and beyond.
-Feel free to click on the presentation below and download a free pdf to pass to your teachers or others you think it might be helpful to!
+Feel free to click on the presentation below and download a free pdf to pass to your teachers or share with other teachers!

 My Survival Tips

 1. Walk in motivated!- you will have the rest of the year to feel stressed so walk in believing you can and will make a positive impact on your learners.
 During that first week, start creating routines and habits.
 Before you meet your learners make sure you got enough sleep, ate a good breakfast, and gave yourself a pep talk.
 Read more tips for avoiding burn-out as suggested by other teachers.